Exelord/Monarchy/docs/acts_as_hierarchy.md

 ## Hierarchy
-`Hierarchy` is an internal model of `Monarchy` and should not be use unless it is really necessary.
+`Hierarchy` is an internal model of `Monarchy` and should not be used unless it is really necessary.

 > hmm... sounds like `private`

 ### Methods
 ** We do not recommend to use it but if yo have to: ** We are using [Closure Tree][e5c808aa] behind `Hierarchy` class.
-There is bunch of methods and functions available behind the hood.
+There is a bunch of methods and functions available behind the hood.
 Check their documentation.

   [e5c808aa]: https://github.com/mceachen/closure_tree "Closure Tree"